JohnD-EE/real-conversations/README.md

 * When were you at your prime, or do you think it is still ahead of you?
 * How do you add value to the people around you?
 * Who’s life can you change today?
+* Would your teenage self be proud, or embarrassed, by who you've become?